Elkanah Greer: American Civil War

 After the battle, Greer's regiment was dismounted and transferred across the Mississippi River.
-Greer resigned his commission on June 1, 1862, but received a new commission as a brigadier general on October 8.
+He commanded a brigade from March 13 to June 1, on which date he resigned his commission.
+The 3rd Texas Cavalry underwent a reorganization in April and May 1863 due to changes in Confederate law, which allowed soldiers who were not subject to conscription due to their age to be discharged; a number of officers resigned at this time as well.
+Greer's resignation may have been due to dissatisfaction with his chances for promotion and Van Dorn's report on the fighting at Pea Ridge.
+Greer received a new commission as a brigadier general on October 8.
 In early 1863, E. Kirby Smith reorganized the administrative structure of the Confederate Trans-Mississippi Department; Greer was appointed the departmental chief of conscription, having been ordered to the district in May 1863.
 Greer began his tenure as a conscription officer the following month, being stationed out of Marshall.
-Warner notes that Greer spent much of his time attempting to reconcile contradictory Confederate and Texas state laws.
+Warner notes that Greer spent much of his time attempting to reconcile contradictory Confederate and Texas state laws; he felt that the Texas civil authorities were exempting too many men from military service.
+Another point of contention regarded the eligibility for conscription into Confederate service of Texas state militiamen serving on the frontier.

 Greer commanded Confederate reservists in Texas, and was prepared for field service in 1864 to defend Marshall and Shreveport, Louisiana, although the two Union campaigns threatening the department at that time (the Red River campaign and the Camden Expedition) did not venture far enough into Confederate territory for Greer to become directly involved.
+As part of these preparations, Greer intended to replace able-bodied government employees (including quartermaster's clerks) who had deferments from conscriptions with individuals who were not eligible for military service.
+He also supervised the requisition of slave labor to work on Confederate government projects.
 Greer also was tasked with Confederate frontier defense duties in Texas, which led to disagreements with the Confederate civilian authorities.
 He also mustered reservists for the support of Price's Missouri Expedition in late 1864.
-At one point Greer was ordered to deploy Texas militia to Fulton, Arkansas, but the movement never occurred.
+At one point Greer was ordered to deploy Texas militiamen to Fulton, Arkansas, but the movement never occurred.